ahmedramadan02/TheDocumentationProject/README.md

 6. Machine Learning notes (coming)
 7. Automotive security intro notes (coming)
 8. NetworkAnalysis using wireshark (coming)
+9. "EA_Models" folder which has a EAP model for the figures.

 For each topic you will find:
 1. tex file which can re-generate the document